outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to causation variables
       - ability to change (if a variable cant be changed, it is less causative for problem-solving intents)

-    - give examples of identifying vertex variables
+  - examples of identifying vertex variables
       - general vertex variables: topic, origin/destination, reason/cause/point/intent, errors, variables, types
       - comedy vertex variables: sincerity, stupidity, stakes, tension-resolution/expectation-subverting pattern variation
       - music vertex variables: tone, tension-resolution/expectation-subverting pattern variation, lyrics
       - optimization metric vertex variables: solution metric patterns (what other solutions optimize for, to determine optimization metrics to apply)

   - when is it optimal to store a mixed structure of varying specificity (like a type, intent, cause & a specific example)
       - when there are potential uncertainties to resolve, like whether the example represents a new error, type, or variable, bc the example doesnt fit known structures

   - all primary interfaces can act like the problem-solving interface (start solving problem from the concept or structure interface and integrate all info back into that interface & frame the solution in terms of that interface) but the meaning interface (the interface interface) is the most powerful

   - visualizing higher dimensions with changes in a network of visualizable variable subsets like:

     - dimension subsets: displaying dimension subsets in groups of sizes that are already visualizable (from 1 - 4 dimensions), where orthogonality is preserved across the network of subsets

     - dimension groups: grouping similar dimensional changes into a change type across a dimension subset, to visualize the change types

     - relevant (robust) dimensions